Buildings Focus: 5-bay beef unit for a calf-to-store enterprise in Waterford

 Recently, Agriland travelled to Co.
-Waterford, specifically to Knockavannia, to speak to John Hannigan about his brand new 5-bay beef shed.
+Waterford, specifically to Knockavannia, to speak to John Hannigan about his brand new five-bay beef shed.

 John, who works full-time on a local dairy farm and part-time as an artificial insemination (AI) technician with Dovea Genetics, operates a calf-to-store enterprise alongside his full and part-time roles.